jgabrielpro/phonebook.NG8.RXJS/README.md

 # phonebook.NG8.RXJS

-phonebook is a Angular app use RXJS and Routing for save, update, Delete and search Contacts.
+Phonebook is an Angular app use RXJS and Routing for save, update, Delete and search Contacts.
-NG8: refer the version of the angular, the applicaiotn use it.
+NG8: refers to the version of the angular, the application uses it.
-RXJS refer that the applicaiton use RXJS no http.
+RXJS refers to that the application uses RXJS not http.

 ## Installation